Labour peer Lord Ashley, 89, dies

 "Jack Ashley will be missed by his family, his friends and his colleagues in the House of Lords.
-He led an amazing life and will be remembered with deep affection, profound respect and great admiration."'A trailblazer'
+He led an amazing life and will be remembered with deep affection, profound respect and great admiration."

 Prime Minister David Cameron said he was saddened to hear about Lord Ashley's death.

 "He was a tireless campaigner for disabled people and had a huge impact, not just through his charity work and pushing for legislation in Parliament, but also in changing attitudes," he said.

 "It takes characters like Jack, with his extraordinary tenacity, to push for that kind of positive change.
 He will be sorely missed and my thoughts and prayers are with his family."

 Lord Ashley had also been president of the Royal National Institute for the Deaf.

 Now renamed Action on Hearing Loss, the charity's chief executive Jackie Ballard described him as "a great role model".

 "Jack never stopped working for what he believed in right up until his death and would always speak up on behalf of people who are deaf or disabled," she added.

 "He was a tireless campaigner and there are many people in this country who have a lot to thank him for."

 Dame Anne Begg MP, the first permanent wheelchair user to be elected to the Commons, described Lord Ashley as "a trailblazer who made it possible for me to even think I could be an MP".